dmarx/make_for_datascience/README.md

-﻿## Minimal demo of Gnu Make data analytics pipeline using iris dataset
+﻿## Minimal demo of Gnu Make data analytics pipeline

 To see a list of commands, run: